Hennepin County won't file charges against Brooklyn Center officers in fatal 2019 shooting

 “Both officers saw Mr. Dimock-Heisler attempting to stab Officer [Joseph] Vu with a knife,” Freeman said in the news release.
 Four officers at the scene tried to subdue him “with Tasers to no avail” and were justified in resorting to deadly force.

-A citizens coalition formed to combat police violence announced a 3 p.m. news conference Wednesday to demand an independent prosecutor and investigation of the incident.
+Dimock-Heisler’s parents, together with a citizens coalition formed to combat police violence, held a news conference Wednesday afternoon in front of the Government Center in Minneapolis to demand an independent prosecutor and investigation of the incident.

+His mom, Amity Dimock-Heisler, said police escalated the situation and “ended up putting my son down like an animal.”

+Alongside a banner that read “Jail Killer KKKops,” several activists called for Freeman to resign.

 “Amid growing demands for Freeman’s resignation, the people of Hennepin County need someone who’s willing to prosecute police, not act as their defense attorneys.
 Last September, Brooklyn Center police entered an already calm situation and escalated it into a deadly nightmare for Kobe and his loved ones,” said the Twin Cities Coalition 4 Justice 4 Jamar, which was formed in the wake of the fatal shooting of Jamar Clark by Minneapolis Police officers in 2015.

-The incident began Aug.
-31 when Dimock-Heisler, who suffered from mental illness and was on the autism spectrum, went to a fast-food restaurant with his grandfather.
-He became angry and yelled at the employees when they got the order wrong then he became angry at his grandfather, who had told him to stop yelling, Freeman’s office said.
+The shooting of Dimock-Heisler on Aug.
+31 began when he went to a fast-food restaurant with his grandfather.
+Dimock-Heisler, who suffered from mental illness and was on the autism spectrum, became angry and yelled at the employees when they got the order wrong then he became angry at his grandfather, who had told him to stop yelling, Freeman’s office said.

 Their argument continued when they got home, where Dimock-Heisler grabbed a small, serrated knife and a hammer and told his grandfather to apologize, according to the prosecutor who cited the Minnesota Bureau of Criminal Apprehension investigation.
 The grandfather, who was scared, managed to get away, slip into a back bedroom and call 911.